ckormanyos/wide-integer/README.md

   - Clean header-only C++11 design.
   - Seamless portability to any modern C++11, 14, 17, 20 compiler.
   - Scalability with small memory footprint and efficiency suitable for both PC/workstation systems as well as _bare-metal_ embedded systems.
-  - C++20 `constexpr`-ness for construction, cast to built-in types, binary arithmetic, comparison operations, some elementary functions and more.
+  - C++20 `constexpr`-_ness_ for construction, cast to built-in types, binary arithmetic, comparison operations, some elementary functions and more.

 ## Quick start

-Easy application follows via traditional C-style typedef or C++11 alias.
-The defined type can be used very much like a built-in unsinged integral type.
-In the following example, the static `uint512_t` variable `x` is initialized with unsigned value `3U`.
+Easy application follows via traditional C-style typedef or C++11 alias such as `uint512_t`.
+An instance of the defined type can be used very much like a built-in integral type.
+In the following code, for example, the static `uint512_t` variable `x` is initialized with unsigned value `3U`.

 In particular,